clewisdavis/The-Joy-of-React/course-notes.md

 export default App;
 ```

-- Added another expression slot after the name, with the logical `&&` operator, if `inOnline` is true, it will return the `VisuallyHidden` componennt.
+- Added another expression slot after the name, with the logical `&&` operator, if `inOnline` is true, it will return the `VisuallyHidden` component.

 ```JAVASCRIPT
 import VisuallyHidden from './VisuallyHidden';